seek4science/seek/tech/docker.md

     docker run -d -p 8080:80 --name seek fairdom/seek:1.2

-This will start the container, and will be then available on http://localhost:8080 after a short wait for things to start up.
+This will start the container, and will be then available on http://localhost:8080 after a short few seconds wait for things to start up.
 _( -p 8080:80 maps port 8080 to the standard http port 80, if you wish to use port 80 then you can omit this, or use another port such as -p 3000:80 )_

 If you wish to see the logs you can use